An Intolerance of Failure? Evidence from U.S. Private Equity

 First, we need to isolate how past performance affects a manager’s ability to raise a new PE fund.
-Using regression analysis, we can “hold constant” other factors that may influence the relationship between performance and fundraising - such as fund size, fund type, and general economic conditions.
+Using regression analysis, we can hold constant other factors that may influence the relationship between performance and fundraising - such as fund size, fund type, and general economic conditions.
 For example, larger funds might, on average, have lower returns and be raised in periods with better fundraising outcomes.
-In this case, failure to account for fund size would cause us to underestimate the true penalty for failure.
+In that case, failure to account for fund size would cause us to underestimate the true penalty for failure.

 Second, we estimate a more general version of our model that simply asks whether underperforming PE firms are less likely to raise a follow-on fund in a given year.
 An “underperforming” manager has started PE funds that perform below the average for funds of the same vintage year.
-On average, we find that an underperforming non-diverse-owned manager is 9.6 percentage points less likely to raise a new fund compared to an overperforming non-diverse-owned manager.
-The estimated “penalties for underperformance” for women-and minority-owned managers were larger - at 27.9 and 17.3 percentage points, respectively.
+Looking at non-diverse-owned managers, the data show an underperforming manager is 9.6% less likely to raise a new fund compared to an overperforming peer.
+The estimated penalties for underperformance for women-and minority-owned managers were larger - at 27.9% and 17.3%, respectively.
 We should note, however, that the difference in the underperformance penalty between diverse-owned and non-diverse-owned managers is only statistically meaningful for women-owned managers.
-That is, the 27.9 percentage point penalty for underperformance by women-owned funds is highly unlikely to have occurred randomly, while there is a possibility that the 17.3 percentage point penalty for minority-owned managers may be due to chance.
+That is, the 27.9% penalty for underperformance by women-owned funds is highly unlikely to have occurred randomly, while there is a possibility that the 17.3% penalty for minority-owned managers may be due to chance.